Limerick man flees Sweden over criticism of his Covid-19 campaign

 Keith Begg set up an online group critical of Swedish policy but he suffered a backlash

-Keith Begg: “I received a letter in my postbox referring to me as a traitor, I got hate speech for a year calling me a dirty foreigner.”
+Keith Begg: “I received a letter in my postbox referring to me as a traitor, I got hate speech . . . calling me a dirty foreigner.”

 A Limerick man has fled his adopted home of Sweden, fearing for his safety, after national public radio suggested an online group he moderated, which was critical of Sweden’s Covid-19 strategy, was a national security threat.

-Keith Begg set up his online group a year ago, active on Twitter and Facebook, with the aim of “exposing the failed Swedish Covid-19 strategy”.
+Keith Begg set up a private Facebook group with the aim of “exposing the failed Swedish Covid-19 strategy”.

-But a national Swedish radio report portrayed his online activities as “attempting to influence Swedish interests abroad”, triggering a wave of abuse and threats.
-After nearly eight years, the 46-year-old dual citizen of Sweden and Ireland decided to return to Limerick.
+But a recent national Swedish radio report portrayed his online activities as “attempting to influence Swedish interests abroad”, triggering a wave of abuse and threats.
+After nearly eight years in the country, the 46-year-old dual citizen of Sweden and Ireland decided to return to Limerick.

-“I received a letter in my postbox referring to me as a traitor, I got hate speech for a year calling me a dirty foreigner,” he says.
+“I received a letter in my postbox referring to me as a traitor, I got hate speech . . . calling me a dirty foreigner,” he says.
 “It was getting so vitriolic, I was worried about a brick through the window and the safety of myself, my husband and our two cats.”

 Unlike its European neighbours, Sweden declined to impose hard lockdowns and only recently has adopted additional measures such as face masks on public transport.
 The country of 10 million has 12,713 registered deaths from Covid-19, nearly five times higher than the combined death toll of its Nordic neighbours.

-Alarmed by Sweden’s public health advice, and what he saw as uncritical news coverage, Begg set up Media Watchdogs of Sweden (Mewas).
+Alarmed by what he saw as uncritical coverage of the government, Begg set up Media Watchdogs of Sweden (Mewas) as an NGO in April 2020.*

-He says the closed Facebook group, with about 200 members from many countries and professions, arose because members were tired of being attacked in other forums for expressing views that dissented from the Swedish mainstream.
+He says the closed Facebook group covered in the radio report, with about 200 members from many countries and professions, arose because members were tired of being attacked in other forums for expressing views that dissented from the Swedish mainstream.

 Public radio

-Note: *This story was amended at 21.55 on February 23rd, 2021 to correct an error